 - Panic.

 - Allow their shock or distaste to show.

-- Do not ask questions other than to clarify that you have enough information to act.
+- Ask questions other than to clarify that they have enough information to act.

 - Speculate or make assumptions.

 - Make negative comments about the alleged abuser.

 - Approach the alleged abuser.

 - Make promises or agree to keep secrets.

 - Take sole responsibility.

-- Delay in reporting to your Welfare Officer or BWSW Lead Safeguarding Officer.
+- Delay in reporting to the Club Welfare Officer and/or the Safeguarding Lead Officer.

-N.B.
-It may not be that all young people are able to express themselves verbally.
+Some young people are unable to express themselves verbally.
 Communication difficulties may mean that it is hard for them to complain or to be understood.
 Sometimes it is difficult to distinguish the signs of abuse from the symptoms of some disabilities or conditions, in relation to the nature of the individual's impairment.
 However, where there are concerns about the safety of a young person, record exactly what has been observed in detail and follow the procedures to report these concerns.